bw4sz/2013-10-09-canberra/Ben/02-distributions.md

 2. Draw 100 random numbers from a normal distribution with a mean of 3 and an sd of 2, assign it to an object "a"

 3. Find the mean number if your draw, how close was it to the true mean
-4. Using the ?? tool, lookup the function for standard deviation *Hint* the ?? tool should not include spaces.
+4. Using the ?? tool, lookup the function for standard deviation *Hint* the ?? tool should not include spaces in the query.
-5. Drawing on what we learned last time, if norm is a vector of 100 random normal draws, what is the syntax to get the 13th number in the vector?
+5. Drawing on what we learned last time, if "a" is a vector of 100 random normal draws, what is the syntax to get the 13th number in the vector?

 Generating random samples from other distributions
 ----------------------------------------------------